PowerBiDevCamp/FabricUserApiDemo/Setup.md

-## Setup
+## Setting Up the FabricUserApiDemo Application

 This document is provided to assist you with getting the **FabricUserApiDemo** project up and running so you can begin your testing with the Fabric User APIs.

-You will start by creating a new Azure AD application which will allow you to authenticate as a user and acquire access tokens required to call the Fabric User APIs.
-After that, you will then configure the **FabricUserApiDemo** project with the ApplicationId of your new Azure AD application.
+- You will start by creating a new Azure AD application to authenticate users and acquire access tokens.

+- After that, you will then configure the **FabricUserApiDemo** project with the **ApplicationId** of your application.

 In case you have not heard, Microsoft recently renamed ***Azure Active Directory*** to ***Microsoft Entra ID***.
 In the past, you would uses